Skip to main content

 Stamped Concrete vs. Pavers Cost in 2026: Patio & Driveway Comparison

 Stamped Concrete vs. Pavers: Cost Comparison for 2026 Stamped concrete costs $8-$28 per square foot installed in 2026, while interlocking pavers run $10-$50/sq ft -- making stamped concrete 20-40% cheaper at the budget end but nearly equal at the mid-range.
 For a 400 sq ft patio, stamped concrete runs $4,800-$8,000 and pavers cost $6,000-$12,000.
 The cost gap narrows on larger projects and reverses when you factor in paver's easier repair and longer lifespan.
-I have installed both materials on dozens of patio and driveway projects across southeastern Pennsylvania, and the comparison I come back to is a pair of patios I built in the same neighborhood in Newtown.
+Consider a pair of patios built in the same Newtown neighborhood.
 One homeowner chose stamped concrete (ashlar slate pattern) at $14/sq ft -- total $5,600 for 400 sq ft.
 The neighbor chose Belgard pavers at $22/sq ft -- $8,800 for the same area.
-Three winters later, the stamped concrete had a 6-foot crack...
+Three winters later, the stamped concrete had a 6-foot crack running through the main seating area from frost heave.
+The repair cost $800 and never matched the original color.
+The paver patio?
+Three units...

 5 March 2026